antoinediez/Sisyphe/doc/_build/html/_sources/background.rst.txt

 In the example of the Cucker-Smale model, the force exerted on a particle is the sum of :math:`N` small relaxation forces of order :math:`1/N`.
 The total number of operations required is thus of order :math:`\mathcal{O}(N)` **for each particle**.
 Since there are :math:`N` particles, the total time complexity of the algorithm is thus :math:`\mathcal{O}(N^2T)` where :math:`T` is the total number of iterations of the numerical scheme.

 This **quadratic cost** is the main bottleneck in the simulation of mean-field particle systems.
-As explained in the documentation of the KeOps library, the evaluation of the :math:`N` forces at time :math:`t`
+As explained in `the documentation of the KeOps library <https://www.kernel-operations.io/keops/introduction/why_using_keops.html>`_, the evaluation of the :math:`N` forces at time :math:`t`

 .. math::